Last Updated on

-Website personalisation is an excellent way for brands to track previous visitor’s behavior.
-Personalisation ensures that customers see content and product recommendations that are relevant to their shopping experience.
+Website personalisation is an excellent way for brands to track previous visitors’ behaviour.
+Personalisation ensures that customers see content and product recommendations that are relevant to their browsing behaviour and previous purchases.

 Provide more information

-In more considered purchases with a longer sales cycle (cars, holidays, mortgages etc), consumers need more information before they buy.
+With more considered purchases that have a longer sales cycle (cars, holidays, mortgages etc), consumers need more information before they commit to purchase.
 Include more information and in-depth data about products and services to give potential buyers a complete picture of what they are considering purchasing.

 Include visual content

 Visual content plays a major role along the path to purchase.
 Customers want to experience a visual delight and are persuaded by high impact visuals of the product.
-Video has 8x more engagement than text based content so making sure that video is included in the content strategy is vital.
+Video has eight times more engagement than text based content so, making sure that video is included in the content strategy is vital.
 When customers are seeing fresh and engaging brand imagery and video content, it will stand out against the competitors.